FlipsideCrypto/base-models/models/doc_descriptions/vertex/vertex_column_docs.md

 {% docs vertex_order_type %}

 Decode from raw expiration number to binary then converted back to int from the most significant two bits:
-Value: 0
-Description: Default order, where it will attempt to take from the book and then become a resting limit order if there is quantity remaining
+0 ⇒ Default order, where it will attempt to take from the book and then become a resting limit order if there is quantity remaining

-Value: 1
-Description: Immediate-or-cancel order, which is the same as a default order except it doesn’t become a resting limit order

-Value: 2
-Description: Fill-or-kill order, which is the same as an IOC order except either the entire order has to be filled or none of it
+1 ⇒ Immediate-or-cancel order, which is the same as a default order except it doesn’t become a resting limit order 2 ⇒ Fill-or-kill order, which is the same as an IOC order except either the entire order has to be filled or none of it.

-Value: 3
-Description: Post-only order, where the order is not allowed to take from the book.
-An error is returned if the order would cross the bid ask spread
+3 ⇒ Post-only order, where the order is not allowed to take from the book.
+An error is returned if the order would cross the bid ask spread.

 {% enddocs %}